web_0310 copy.jpg

 Interview Questions about Speech and Political Activity

 Employers have broad latitude to police employee speech under U.S. law.
 That said, if an employer responds to employee speech differently based on the class membership of the employee, or in a way that reflects a religious or racial stereotype, the employer’s actions may violate Title VII and/or YLS policy.
-In addition, some jurisdictions, including California, offer broader protections for employee applicant political speech and activity.
+In addition, some jurisdictions, including California, offer broader protections for employee or applicant political speech and activity.

 Under Title VII, employers generally may not: